 Bigotry in the USA: Photos From a Klan Initiation in 1946

-According to a recent report (March 5, 2013) by an Alabama-based civil rights group, the Southern Poverty Law Center, the number of extremist and anti-government “Patriot” groups in the U.S. reached an all-time high in 2012 — “the fourth consecutive year,” the SPLC noted on its website, “of powerful growth by a movement that is becoming increasingly militant as President Obama enters his second term and Congress debates gun control measures.”
+According to a report issued earlier this year by an Alabama-based civil rights group, the Southern Poverty Law Center, the number of extremist and anti-government “patriot” groups in the U.S. reached an all-time high in 2012 — “the fourth consecutive year,” the SPLC noted on its website, “of powerful growth by a movement that is becoming increasingly militant” during President Obama’s second term and as the gun-control debate remains heated.

 On the evening of May 9 at 8 p.m. a mob of fully grown men solemnly paraded up to a wide plateau of Stone Mountain outside Atlanta, Ga., and got down on their knees on the ground before 100 white-sheeted and hooded Atlantans.
 In the eerie light of a half-moon and a fiery 200-by-300-foot cross they stumbled in lockstep up to a great stone altar and knelt there in the dirt while the “Grand Dragon” went through the mumbo jumbo of initiating them into the Ku Klux Klan.
 Then one new member was selected from the mob and ceremoniously “knighted” into the organization in behalf of all the rest of his fellow bigots.